 We usually stand to sing and sit at other times in the service, unless the leader says to do something different.
 You can kneel when you pray, but you don’t have to.
 If in doubt, follow everyone else – that’s what we do if we’re not sure!

 Is it okay to come if I don’t believe a word of it?

 Absolutely.
 Come along just to see what it’s like; you will not be bludgeoned into saying things you don’t mean or making any commitment you’re not ready for.
-If you want to discuss the faith in more depth, consider attending a free Alpha Course at All Saints Church, Hoole.
-These run at intervals through the year.
+If you want to discuss faith in more depth, click here to see a video and then click the tab under the video to get in touch.